 This has actually nothing to do with The Moral Animal, but evolutionary psychology lost much credit as everyone today uses evolutionary psychology to back whatever BS they got in mind.

 Nassim Taleb makes fun of evolutionary psychology in Antifragile, when he says that evolutionary psychologists love a good narrative while he prefers evidence.

 I consider “The Moral Animal” the N.1 mandatory reading to understand human nature.

-I agree with most everything in “The Moral Animal” and even with the fact we are an “own interest maximizing machine”.
+I agree with almost everything in “The Moral Animal” and even with the fact we are an “own interest maximizing machine”.

-However, I disagree with the message of supreme selfishness the book seem to purport at times.
+However, I disagree with the message of supreme selfishness the book seems to purport at times.

 If you’re unsure about it, I invite you to read Man’s Search for Meaning.
 There Viktor Frankl says that man is that species that built the gas chambers, but also that species that walked upright in them and gave his last piece of bread to another human being.